 That's it!
 I bet you didn't know there was so much to making a candle last.
 Neither did I, until I made the tunneling mistake a few times too many.
 Enjoy your candles and thanks for reading!

-If you want to grab the candle shown here, it's our signature blend of Grapefruit, Bergamot and Rose.
+If you want to grab the candles shown here, view our collection of signature scents.
 Dreamed by Swell Made Co. and hand poured by our friends, Wax & Fire Co.